kg4ydw/noacli/documentation/Readme-feedback.md

 However, if your connection dies (intentionally or otherwise) and you try ssh so that it asks for a password, the OS suspends noacli.
-This can be mitigated by preceeding ssh with the `setsid` command.
+This can be mitigated by preceding ssh with the `setsid` command.

-Management of multiple ssh connecitons and refreshing them would help.
+Management of multiple ssh connections and refreshing them would help.
-For instance, instead of using `ssh -O check` to validate a connection, just run the initial conneciton without `-f` and watch for it to exit and add hooks in the wrapper to prompt to revalidate it before running.
+For instance, instead of using `ssh -O check` to validate a connection, just run the initial connection without `-f` and noacli could watch for it to exit and add hooks in the wrapper to prompt to revalidate it before running.

 This would require some minimal terminal support in noacli while a password is entered so that noacli can manage the ssh job afterwards.

+# Terminal integration

+Currently, noacli relies on existing external terminal applications if you want to run quick commands like ssh validation.
+(There are two default wrappers for external terminals.)
+If an integrated terminal was used instead, noacli could better monitor the status of jobs run in the terminal and might be able to switch a job from the small output window to a terminal if it asked for input.
+(This would probably require rewriting QProcess, but that could fix other issues too.)

+# Microsoft Windows support

+noacli is untested in Windows, but there's not really a reason why it couldn't work.
+There are a number of unportable things (like default wrappers) that might need adjustment, and windows integrated ssh is missing features (like multiplexing?).

 # Other misc.